What do Hunt and Johnson think about Brexit, the NHS and taxes?

 – The NHS

-Mr Johnson said the health service needs more money, but also said it requires “reform”.
+Mr Johnson said the health service needs more money, but also that it requires “reform”.

-He insists he was “doing the right thing”, but his failure was in communicating his message.
+He insisted that he was “doing the right thing”, but his failure was in communicating his message.

 But he has spoken of his pride of the UK pioneering universal health coverage and denied he has any desire to privatise it.